ShridharShukla-AI-Lab/movie-recommendation-system/README.md

 Movie Recommendation System using Collaborative Filtering

 # Goal:
-identify which algorithm performs best.
+Recommend movies based on user preferences and identify which algorithm performs best.

 # Description
 This project compares multiple recommendation algorithms using the MovieLense dataset.